Pennsylvania Roads - PA 272/US 222

 Because the US 222 freeway ends at US 30, 222 gets carried back to its original route (PA 272), so the duplex starts from there about 1/2 mile north of PA 501.
 Heading south to that intersection, PennDOT decided to combine the two routes into one shield.
 There is better still to come.

 This photo now appears on three pages, because it involves all three routes.
 It's the connector road between PA 272, US 222 (on its Lancaster-Reading freeway above), and I-76 (washed out but straight ahead).
 This view would primarily be seen coming from PA 272, but you could definitely photograph this sign from the US 222 offramp (and believe me, you would want to).
-Sadly, this last remnant (unless there's something along the NE Extension I haven't found yet) of original button copy Turnpike entrance signage is gone now.
+Sadly, this last remnant of original button copy Turnpike entrance signage is gone now.

 Not content with PA 222 (seen above), PennDOT invented US 272!
 This is in Adamstown, just south of the beginning of PA 272.
 I don't have a problem with this, so long as the route connects to US 72, and there's a lot of work to be done in that regard.